 Biomolecular condensates and clustering tools

 Biomolecular condensates and other clustered protein hubs are important for mediating numerous signaling, metabolic, and other cellular processes, and can go awry in a variety of diseases, including neurodegenerative disease and cancer.
-We are developing a suite of tools for control of protein condensate states and protein clustering, allowing better understanding of associated processes and disease states.
+We are developing a suite of tools for control of protein condensate states and protein clustering, allowing better understanding of how disordered protein assemblies contribute to neurodegenerative diseases.

 Neuroscience Tools

 We are working with neuroscientists to develop optogenetic tools to acutely probe and perturb regions of the brain.
-These tools include light-activated Cre recombinases and a light-controlled Botulinum neurotoxin protease.
+These tools include light-activated Cre recombinases and a light-controlled Botulinum neurotoxin protease, allowing user-dependent control of genetic editing and neuronal signaling.